JimmyYu040608/RecipeOptimizer/README.md

 # ProductionLineOptimizer

-Demonstration of production line optimization and production graph generation by maximizing production of target products according to priorities and minimizing waste.
+Demonstration of production line optimization and production graph generation by maximizing production of target products according to priorities while minimizing waste and power consumption.

 ## Getting Started